terraref/extractors-multispectral/flir2tif/README.md

   - PNG file is a heatmap
   - TIF file consist of geospatial attributes and temperature in degree C in each pixel
   - If "calibrated" is "true" in metadata, this will use FlirRawToTemperature.m in degrees C, otherwise will consider raw data as 100 mk in unit
+  - Data are inserted into trait database with the name 'surface_temperature'

+Plot level summaries are named ['surface_temperature'](http://mmisw.org/ont/cf/parameter/surface_temperature) in the trait database.
+This name from the Climate Forecast (CF) conventions, and is used instead of 'canopy_temperature' for two reasons.
+First, because we do not (currently) filter soil in this pipeline.
+Second, because the CF definition of surface_temperature distinguishes the surface from the medium: "The surface temperature is the temperature at the interface, not the bulk temperature of the medium above or below."   http://cfconventions.org/Data/cf-standard-names/48/build/cf-standard-name-table.html

 ### Docker
 The Dockerfile included in this directory can be used to launch this extractor in a container.